 The Real World (Your Post-Grad Prep Guide)

-For many college students, the month of May means graduation—a bittersweet transition into the “real world.”
+For many college students, senior year means some anxious thoughts about graduation—a bittersweet transition into the “real world.”
 And we’re not talking about the show on MTV.

 Over the years, we’ve talked to A LOT of recent accounting graduates who chose a career in public company auditing.
 Here are a few things we’ve heard about the best prep work for your first post-graduate year.

 By now many accounting students have already connected with an accounting firm, had the opportunity to intern to see what the real world of auditing is like, and some have even already received a job offer before graduation day….
 [Underclassmen take note!].
 But there’s one more important step…Now it’s time to focus on passing the CPA exam!
 Many firms strongly encourage new hires to get a CPA license within their first few years on the job.
 Some firms even offer financial perks if you pass the CPA exam shortly after being hired.
 More money?
 Count me in!
 A CPA license also shows your commitment to the profession, a keen understanding of technical skills, and if you want to move up the ladder, that license will be your ticket to get there!